 - Build new and lasting friendships

-- Enjoy instant new friends when you move
+- Build new contacts when you move to a new area

 - Get out and about with new friends

-- Try something new at our annual online conference
+- Learn something new at our annual online conference

 If you opt to be affiliated to a local group, we will send you details of NWR groups near you.
 You’ll be invited to attend local group meetings and to choose the best group for you.
 If you want, you can attend up to three meetings free-of-charge before joining NWR.